amekush1/Med_Student_Mental_Health_Project/README.md

 - I need more time to learn css in order to make this site more UI/UX friendly.
 - Ideally, I would like to gain access to another data set from a different research project that measured similar information to compare and contrast.
 - If I had more time with the data I could find new ways to measure and search for new insights.
+- I was hoping to include a graph on my site but came to realize that matplotlib and pandas were much harder to grasp than I expected.
+I will need to spend more time practicing with these.
 ## PRIVACY:
 #### No Copyright - You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
 ## ORIGINALITY: